liquidprompt/liquidprompt/docs/functions/data/vcs.rst

 .. note::
    Fossil does not support remote tracking branches.
-Fossil by default keeps the local repo in sync with the remote.
+Fossil by default keeps the local repository in sync with the remote.
 Even if a user disables that, it is not possible to have a local and remote branch named the same not in sync.

 .. function:: _lp_fossil_active()